-Where the victim requests confidentiality or that the District not conduct an investigation, the District will take all reasonable steps to investigate while honoring the request.
-Where the victim insists that the District not disclose his or her name or other identifiable information to the alleged perpetrator, the District will inform the victim that its ability to respond will be limited.
+Where the victim requests confidentiality regarding a reportable incident, the District will take all reasonable steps to comply with the victim's request or inform the victim when it cannot ensure confidentiality.
+The District will not disclose the name of the victim unless the victim provides written consent after being informed of his/her right to have the information withheld.
+Where the victim insists that the District not disclose his/her name or other identifiable information to the alleged perpetrator, the District will inform the victim that its ability to respond will be limited.
 The District will evaluate this request in the context of its responsibility to provide a safe and nondiscriminatory environment for all employees and students.
 When weighing a request for confidentiality against the seriousness of the alleged harassment, the Title IX Coordinator will take the factors listed above into consideration.